You want to start a blog but are not sure how to get started. You are in the right place to get the guidance you need.

 Another thing that I should mention about domain names is domain extensions.
 There are numerous domain extensions out there, the common ones being .com, .net, .org, and country codes such as .us, .uk, and .jp for U.S., U.K, and Japan.

-Let me stress this again try hard to just get a .com domain.
+Let me stress this again try hard to just get a .com custom domain.

-After selecting the domain name, the next thing to do is to choose your hosting company.
+After selecting the domain name, the next thing to do is to choose your web host provider.

 Your site should always be up and running no matter the time of the day.